Climbing Kilimanjaro during the rainy season

 Whether to do it, how to do it, and what to expect

-But for those who absolutely have no choice but to walk during the rainy season, don’t get too downhearted.
-We have had letters from several readers who positively recommend the experience.
-Take, for example, trekker Jack Hollinghurst, from the UK, who wrote to us way back in 2006:
+For those who absolutely have no choice but to walk during the rainy season, don’t get too downhearted.
+Indeed, several readers positively recommend the experience.
+Take, for example, trekker Jack Hollinghurst, from the UK, who wrote:

 ‘…I do think that you don’t give enough encouragement to walking in the rainy season.
 I was forced to walk at this time by holiday dates and thought it excellent.
-Due to the hugely reduced numbers of trekkers on the mountain me and my friend were given our own room at all of the huts (including Kibo, where it is about 12 beds to a room) and [your] advice about having dinner early at Horombo is irrelevant as there were about five other groups there at the most.
+Due to the hugely reduced numbers of trekkers on the mountain me and my friend were given our own room at all of the huts (including Kibo, where it is about 12 beds to a room) …. there were about five other groups there at the most.

 ‘…the walking is [also] much more enjoyable when you have some peace and quiet…Maybe you should advise walkers to wear waterproof trousers at this time of year (although I didn’t take any and was fine) but otherwise I wouldn’t walk at any other time of year.’

-‘Don’t be afraid to recommend climbing the mountain [at the end of] April.
+‘Don’t be afraid to recommend climbing the mountain [in] April.
 Our porters were so happy to have work in low season, we didn’t get a lot of rain, and there were absolutely no climbers on the mountain besides us, which made our climb exceptionally great!
 Plus the top of the mountain was all covered in snow – a challenge, but soooo beautiful (and it was great to be able to “sleigh” down the mountain as well).

-However, Martin does go on to warn ‘Of course, by climbing the mountain during the low season you are very much at the mercy of the elements – and conditions can be quite extreme at this time.’
+However, Martin does go on to warn ‘Of course, by climbing the mountain during the low season you are very much at the mercy of the elements….
+Conditions can be quite extreme at this time.’

 Martin’s experience – and his opinion of walking in the low season – seems similar to Tom Stoa, another reader and Kili conqueror who sticks up for the rainy season: